Testosterone Pellet Therapy for Women

 Testosterone Pellet Therapy is a hormone replacement therapy for women.
 It is shown to be effective against menstrual symptoms, migraines, low libido, low energy, and general anxiety.

-The testosterone pellets are the size of a grain and are implanted by our doctors under the skin.
+The testosterone pellets for females are the size of a grain and are implanted by our doctors under the skin.
 These pellets consist of crystallized testosterone which delivers this hormone in a steady low dose for up to six months at a time.

 How Does Testosterone Pellet Therapy Help Women?

-The use of testosterone pellets helps in relieving menstrual headaches or migraines.
+The use of testosterone pellets for women helps in relieving menstrual headaches or migraines.
 It improves PMS symptoms, increases energy, improves restorative sleep and libido drive, as well as reduces depression and anxiety.
 Subdermal testosterone has been used frequently in pre-menopausal women.
 Pellets are superior to topical and oral hormone therapy in terms of providing relief for menopausal symptoms.

 - It improves loss of libido as well as lipid and cardiac profiles.